What Is an Ependymoma?

-If your baby has an ependymoma, one of the first symptoms you may notice is that he has a larger than usual head.
+If your baby has an ependymoma, one of the first symptoms you may notice is that they have a larger than usual head.

 Doctors aren't sure what causes ependymomas.
 But your chances of getting the disease go up if you have a genetic condition called neurofibromatosis type 2.

-Ependymomas happen as often in men as women.
-Among adults, you're most likely to get the tumors if you're in your 40s to 60s.
+Ependymomas affected men and women equally.
+Among adults, you're most likely to get the tumors between your 40s and your 60s.
 For children, about 30% of ependymoma cases happen in kids under 3.

 Types of Ependymomas

 Grade I (subependymomas).
 These usually show up near a ventricle in the brain and grow slowly.
-They happen most often in adults and older men.
+They usually affect adults and older men.

 Grade I (myxopapillary ependymomas).
-These happen most often in the spinal cord of young adults.
+These usually appear in young adults’ spinal cords.
 They grow slowly.

 Grade II (ependymomas).
 The most common type of ependymoma, this tumor is usually found in your brain.